Dr-Priyanka-Jain/RNAseq-analysis-using-R-and-Python-/R/readme.md

 ### Step 3 : Listing FASTQ Files for Analysis

-FASTQ files are a common format used to store raw sequence data from high-throughput sequencing experiments.
+FASTQ files are a common format used to store raw sequence data obtained from high-throughput sequencing experiments.
 Each FASTQ file contains sequences of nucleotides along with their corresponding quality scores.
 FastQ files contains raw sequencing reads.
 Each file represents reads from a specific sample.
+The format is widely used because it efficiently represents sequencing data and is compatible with many bioinformatics tools for downstream analysis.
 This step is important because it allows us to identify all the FASTQ files in the directory, ensuring that we process all available samples.
 ```
 reads1 <- list.files(path=".", pattern="*.fastq.gz$")